finstack/slate/source/index.html.md

 ### Responses
 Http code | Type | Description
 --- | --- | ---
-200 | no content | URL to send to the debtor.
+200 | no content | URL to send to the payer.
 400 | [Error](#error) | Bad request, occurs when the mandate is not to be signed (already signed, revoked or canceled).
 403 | [Error](#error) | Forbidden, occurs when you request a mandate where you don't manage any of the parties involved.
 404 | [Error](#error) | Mandate not found.